Lab: M 4:10-7:00 pm

 System, 3rd Ed.).
 The text is relatively terse and sometimes more advanced

-more basic background reading will be assigned where appropriate.
-Additional
+more basic background reading where appropriate.

 IV.
 Style and Organization